Prefix header: Overview

 In the C and C++ programming languages, a header file is a file whose text is included in another source file by the compiler, usually by the use of compiler directives at the beginning of the source file.
 A prefix header differs from a normal header file in that it is automatically included at the beginning of every source file by the compiler, without the use of any compiler directives.

 Prefix headers are usually pre-compiled in order to reduce compilation times.
 Use of prefix headers outside of this purpose can make your code more difficult to maintain & less re-usable.

 Prefix headers can also be used for cross-platform support.
 On *NIX systems, it is common to have a config.h header file generated at build time (via something like autoconf) that describes the capabilities of the system.
 However, when using certain build systems such as Visual Studio or Xcode, this config.h may be unavailable.
 One technique to solve this is to have HAVE_CONFIG_H be a pre-defined macro in the build-system that generates a config.h so that code knows whether it needs to #include config.h (& is safe for use by build systems that do not have it).
 An alternative, would be for the build system to add config.h as a prefix header instead of defining HAVE_CONFIG_H.
 Of course the downside is that this header will be added to every compilation unit, not just the ones that include it explicitly.

 Example

-On Mac OS X, the Xcode build system generates prefix headers automatically for new projects.
+On macOS, the Xcode build system generates prefix headers automatically for new projects.
 A new Cocoa project, for instance, gets a prefix header that looks like this: